CSA-OCP-GER/azure-machine-learning-bootcamp/README.md

 ## Further Challenges

-Most likely, we won't be able to tackle those points out of time reasons:
+There's a lot more interesting stuff that Azure Machine Learning can do for us.
+Most likely, we won't get it to it today due to time constraints:

-* Secure our model endpoint on ACI with an authentication key
+* Secure our model endpoint on ACI with an authentication key (use `auth_enabled` and [see here](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-consume-web-service#connection-information))
 * Embed Application Insights into our model for monitoring (look [here](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-enable-data-collection) and [here](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-enable-app-insights))

 # Recommended Trainings
-* [Microsoft Professional Program for Artificial Intelligence track](https://academy.microsoft.com/en-us/tracks/artificial-intelligence) - extremely in-depth and very extensive (includes a lot of mandatory hands-on)
+* [Microsoft Professional Program for Artificial Intelligence track](https://academy.microsoft.com/en-us/tracks/artificial-intelligence) - extremely in-depth and very extensive training (includes a lot of mandatory hands-on)

 # Further Material